-Ms. Stebbins-Wheelock reviewed the budget-versus-actual results for the month of June FY21 and stated that these results are still changing and unaudited.
-For June, the Department has a preliminary net loss of \$1.5M compared to a budgeted net loss of \$374,000.
-We are projecting to fiscal year 2021 with a net loss of \$275K compared to the budgeted net income of \$1.9M.
-Both the June and FY2021 results include a \$1.2M pension expense adjustment (increase).
+Ms. Stebbins-Wheelock reviewed the budget-versus-actual results for the month of June FY21 and stated that these results are still changing and are unaudited.
+We are projecting to end the year with a net loss of \$275K compared to the budgeted amount of just under \$2M.
+It's important to note that this number includes a \$1.2M pension expense adjustment.

-As of end of June, the Department had spent 65% of the FY2021 capital budget.
-Capital spending on transmission and production/generation was approximately on budget.
-Distribution capital projects were the most affected by delays related to COVID, and some spending occurred on IT Forward.
-Commissioner Stebbins asked if the capital spending level was due to management decisions to defer projects to next year.
-Ms. Stebbins-Wheelock stated that this was the case for some projects, but other deferrals were customer-driven decisions or caused by supply chain delays.
+As of end of June, the Department has spent 65% of the capital budget.
+We are on target for transmission, production and generation facilities.
+We saw the most delays related to COVID in Distribution with some spending on IT Forward.
+Commissioner Stebbins asked if the capital spending level is due to Mr. Kasti deferring projects to next year?
+Ms. Stebbins-Wheelock stated yes although some were customer-driven decisions, or supply delays.